2019 State Business Tax Climate Index

 The modern market is characterized by mobile capital and labor, with all types of businesses, small and large, tending to locate where they have the greatest competitive advantage.
 The evidence shows that states with the best tax systems will be the most competitive at attracting new businesses and most effective at generating economic and employment growth.
 It is true that taxes are but one factor in business decision-making.
 Other concerns also matter–such as access to raw materials or infrastructure or a skilled labor pool–but a simple, sensible tax system can positively impact business operations with regard to these resources.
 Furthermore, unlike changes to a state’s health-care, transportation, or education systems, which can take decades to implement, changes to the tax code can quickly improve a state’s business climate.

 It is important to remember that even in our global economy, states’ stiffest competition often comes from other states.
 The Department of Labor reports that most mass job relocations are from one U.S. state to another rather than to a foreign location.
-Certainly, job creation is rapid overseas, as previously underdeveloped nations enter the world economy without facing the third highest corporate tax rate in the world, as U.S. businesses do.
-State lawmakers are right to be concerned about how their states rank in the global competition for jobs and capital, but they need to be more concerned with companies moving from Detroit, Michigan, to Dayton, Ohio, than from Detroit to New Delhi.
+Certainly, job creation is rapid overseas, as previously underdeveloped nations enter the world economy without facing the third-highest corporate tax rate in the world, as U.S. businesses do.
+State lawmakers are right to be concerned about how their states rank in the global competition for jobs and capital, but they need to be more concerned with companies moving from Detroit, Michigan, to Dayton, Ohio, than from Detroit to New Delhi, India.
 This means that state lawmakers must be aware of how their states’ business climates match up against their immediate neighbors and to other regional competitor states.

 Anecdotes about the impact of state tax systems on business investment are plentiful.
-In Illinois early last decade, hundreds of millions of dollars of capital investments were delayed when then-Governor Rod Blagojevich proposed a hefty gross receipts tax.
+In Illinois early last decade, hundreds of millions of dollars of capital investments were delayed when then-Governor Rod Blagojevich (D) proposed a hefty gross receipts tax.
 Only when the legislature resoundingly defeated the bill did the investment resume.
 In 2005, California-based Intel decided to build a multibillion-dollar chip-making facility in Arizona due to its favorable corporate income tax system.
 In 2010, Northrup Grumman chose to move its headquarters to Virginia over Maryland, citing the better business tax climate.
 In 2015, General Electric and Aetna threatened to decamp from Connecticut if the governor signed a budget that would increase corporate tax burdens, and General Electric actually did so.
 Anecdotes such as these reinforce what we know from economic theory: taxes matter to businesses, and those places with the most competitive tax systems will reap the benefits of business-friendly tax climates.

 Tax competition is an unpleasant reality for state revenue and budget officials, but it is an effective restraint on state and local taxes.
 When a state imposes higher taxes than a neighboring state, businesses will cross the border to some extent.
 Therefore, states with more competitive tax systems score well in the Index, because they are best suited to generate economic growth.